GlebAminov/BH_PolyLog/README.md

 In each of the three folders, there is the "Executable files" subfolder.
 To proceed with the computation, the following steps are recommended:

-1. Copy all the files from the "Executable files" subfolder into a new folder.
+1. Copy all the files from the "Executable files" subfolder into a new folder (after you download the program to your computer).

 2. Open the "Nf4_exe.nb" file - it will run all other files for you (except the "SW_to_Heun.nb" file, see step 9).